stencila/r/README.md

 stencila:::register()
 ```

+**Note** This package is not yet compatible with Stencila Desktop 0.28.0.
+We are working on upgrades to make that possible.

 **Note** Installing Stencila package for R may take a while as there are a number of dependencies which need to be installed.

 ### Use